 How can we incorporate this into our personal journey to holiness and our call to the apostolate?
 Chapter 10.
 Shepherds They were "dressed for the elements, not for the banquet hall.
 And they smelled like their sheep," yet it was they, the shepherds, not the well-dressed Pharisees (despite wealth, rank, and adherence to the laws of ritual purity), who were invited to celebrate and worship the King of kings.
 Along with the Magi-Gentiles who were also considered unclean-the shepherds were the first present at the nativity scene.
-In the Gospels, Christ is presented not as a mighty king who commands obedience, but as the Good Shepherd, who goes in pursuit of hi wayward sheep to bring them gently back into the fold. way ward sheep to orning them gently back into the fold.
+In the Gospels, Christ is presented not as a mighty king who commands obedience, but as the Good Shepherd, who goes in pursuit of his wayward sheep to bring them gently back into the fold.
 How are we like the lowly shepherds at the foot of the Christ child?
 How does this imagery affect the way you approach our Lord and the role you play in society?